Skip Navigation LinksMeasles-Virus-PCR

 Additional Information

-Specimens should be collected as close to rash onset as possible and preferably within 14 days of rash onset.
+Specimens should be collected as soon after rash onset as possible.

 VRDL Points of Contact